hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 HEAR 2021 benchmarks span multiple audio domains: speech, environmental sound, and music, with tasks that involve short and long time spans.
-In addition to well-known baselines, we have endeavoured to find evaluation tasks that particularly benefit humanity, such as low-resource speech, environmental safety, clinical speech, and ethnomusicology.
+In addition to well-known baselines, we have endeavoured to find low-resource evaluation tasks that particularly benefit humanity.

 Evaluation tasks with downstream learning:
 * Scene-based: Classification/multi-classification/tagging of an